alyssabedard/mpv2anki/docs/quick_start_guide.md

 format_audio=mp3
 ```

-## Troubleshooting
+# Troubleshooting

 1. **FFmpeg Path Issues**
    - Verify FFmpeg is installed
    - Check the path in configuration matches your installation
    - Try using full path to FFmpeg executable
 2. **AnkiConnect Issues**
    - Ensure Anki is running
    - Check if port 8765 is available
    - Verify AnkiConnect add-on is installed
 3. **mpv Configuration**
-  - Verify files are in correct directories
+   - Verify files and mpv are in correct directories
    - Check file permissions
    - Ensure configuration paths match your system

 ## Need Help?